North Dakota

 In order to vote in a precinct, the voter must be a resident within the same precinct for at least 30 days prior to any election.
 If the voter has moved, the voter is entitled to vote in the precinct they moved from until they have established a new residence.

-If you have moved within the same precinct:
+If the voter has moved within the same precinct:

-- If you have moved but stayed within the same precinct, continue to vote at the same location.
+• If the voter has moved but stayed within the same precinct, continue to vote at the same location.
 Poll clerks will obtain your new address for an update in the poll book.

-If you have moved to a different precinct but within the same county:
+If the voter has moved to a different precinct but within the same county:

-- You must vote at the prior precinct if you moved less than 30 days before Election Day.
+• The voter must vote at the prior precinct if they moved less than 30 days before Election Day.

-If you have moved to a different election jurisdiction (typically county):
+If the voter has moved to a different election jurisdiction (typically county):

-- You must vote at the prior precinct if you moved less than 30 days prior to Election Day.
+• The voter must vote at the prior precinct if they moved less than 30 days prior to Election Day.

 Voting Military